rimi-itk/loop-profile/modules/loop_simplesamlphp/README.md

 5. Configure and activate the `simplesamlphp_auth` module at `/admin/config/people/simplesamlphp_auth`

-    At the bottom of the page, SAML attributes can be mapped to LOOP user profile fields.
+    At the bottom of the page, SAML attributes can be mapped to Loop user profile fields.
 Defaults are provided.
 If you would not like to map certain attributes, then leave them blank.